scGetStuff/top/README.md

 -   I do want a single `node_modules` location, but have not looked into trying to override this behavior yet https://vitejs.dev/guide/dep-pre-bundling

+# prop-types

+-   it has to be a regular dependency; I do not like this

 # notes

 -   I did run `npx prettier --write .` on the root initially; I haven't set up any hooks to format, I generally just let prettier do its thing interactively